riteshvg/tlp/content/posts/04-09-2023_JS Basics_Part2.md

 {{<figure src = "https://ik.imagekit.io/hyegquogx/The_Learning_Project/element_matches.png?updatedAt=1694066009595">}}

-#### Listening for an event on multiple elements
+#### Listening for event click on multiple elements

-The `EventTarget.addEventListener` method can only be attached to one individual element.
+The `eventTarget.addEventListener` method can only be attached to one individual element.
 But if you need to attach and listen for clicks on multiple elements, you are out of luck.
-To achieve click tracking you can use one of the below methods:
+To achieve click tracking on multiple elements, you can use one of the below methods:

-- using a for...of loop
+- Using a for...of loop
-- using the event delegation method
+- Using the event delegation method

-###### using the for...of loop
+###### Using the for...of Loop

 To achieve tracking of clicks on multiple elements, you can use the `for...of` loop.
-But Chris warns against using this method as it can cause performance issues having to force browser to loop through individual elements and attach event listeners to each element.
+But Chris warns against using this method as it can cause performance issues having to force browser to loop every time a `click` event occurs, and attach event listeners to each element.

 ```